A brief outline on Relief Printing, Screen Printing and the difference between Giclee Prints and Original Prints.

 What are Original Prints?

-The difference between and a Giclee Print.
-Original Prints can be defined as an artwork that has been printed manually by the artist or printed under the artist’s supervision.
+The difference between a Giclee Print and an Original Prints can be defined as an artwork that has been printed manually by the artist or printed under the artist’s supervision.
 The final artwork is produced once the artist has made an image on a block, stone, plate or screen from which the print edition is to be printed from.
 Once complete the artist will then number and sign each print.

 How Does Giclee Printing Differ?

 Giclee Prints are a type of high quality Digital Print.
 With digital printing there are no restrictions on how many colours can be used in each print as they are all printed at the same time.
 Every print in a run will be identical so it is well suited to printing large quantities of the same product.
 The artwork is processed by a computer then printed onto surface such as fabric or paper.
 As the ink is printed in much thinner layers there is scope for very detailed imagery.

 Relief printing is a term that covers all printing methods where an overhanging surface on the printing plate or block is inked leaving the recessed areas blank.
 It includes linocut, woodcut wood engraving, letterpress, relief etching, and certain types of collagraph.
 Even rubber stamps and potato prints are considered to be relief prints.
 Once the plate or block has been inked up printing can be quite simple.
 From the use of a printing press, baren or wooden spoon just a few examples of how to transfer the image onto the paper.

 Screen printing is a manual process.
 The ink prints in thicker layers than in digital printing producing